michael-mcmasters/fullstack-website-template/README.md

 In `./ui/src/environments/dev.js`, set BASE_PATH to your new API Gateway endpoint

 In `./backend/src/main/resrouces/dev.yml`, make sure the variables match what you set them to in `./infra/variables.tf`.
 If not, update them.
+For `dynamodbTable` make sure `-dev` is appended to the end.

+In `./backend/src/main/resrouces/local.yml`, copy/paste your dev.yml config into here (since when you run the app locally, it will hit your Dev resources in AWS.)

 Continue to the Deploy Backend and Deploy UI sections
 <br />